PelleLille/hsl-docs/functions.rst

   .. note::

-  	You can only use "a-z", "0-9" and "-" in the names and legends when using the stat function.
+	You can only use "a-z0-9.-" in the name and "a-z0-9-" in the legends when using the stat function.
 For example, uppercase letters are not allowed.

 .. function:: in_network(ip, network)